tamunoWoks/drivers_assessment/rough.md

 41. The recommended braking procedure to bring a vehicle to a normal, smooth stop is:
     **= Apply brake pressure, ease off slightly just before the vehicle stops, then re-apply sufficient pressure to stop.**
 ---
+42. In Alberta, the law requires that seat belts must be worn:
+    **= Properly at all times.**
+---